ilsenatorov/BIOC3301/README.md

 ### benchmark_script.sh

 runs a script with diffeent number of cores.
 Takes the location of the script to test as first positional argument - `./benchmark_script.sh <script to benchmark>`.
-Make sure that <script to benchmark> is using a truncated dataset, for example __seqs_500k.fna__ instead of __seqs.fna__.
+Make sure that script to benchmark is using a truncated dataset, for example __seqs_500k.fna__ instead of __seqs.fna__.

 ### get_logs.sh

 Collects all the logs created by __benchmark_script.sh__ and creates a logfile from them.
-Takes the names of logfiles without the extensions but with the dot, for example `./get_logs.sh my_benchmarking_logs.`. __Won't work without the dot at the end!__
+Takes the names of logfiles without the extensions but with the dot, for example `./get_logs.sh my_benchmarking_logs.`

+__Won't work without the dot at the end!__

 ### filter_barcode.py